TME520/TiMiNoo-Arduboy/README.md

 # TiMiNoo
-Cute 1 bit VPet for Arduino - Feed, cuddle, clean and educate your own unique cat.
+Cute 1 bit VPet for Arduboy - Feed, cuddle, clean and educate your own unique cat.

 2 mini games, 7 food types, friends visits and presents, one button action, no sound, no death.